How Do You Remove Odor From Clothes

 This issue is particularly pronounced in workout gear or garments made from synthetic materials, such as polyester and spandex.
 These fabrics are designed to wick moisture away from the body, which is great for keeping you dry during physical activity, but they can also trap odor-causing compounds within their fibers.

 Even after a thorough wash, the lingering scent can remain embedded in the fabric.
 This is because detergents may not fully penetrate the microscopic structure of synthetic fibers, where odor molecules can cling.
-Additionally, factors such as the temperature of the wash, the type of detergent used, and whether or not the item was air-dried or put in a dryer can all influence the effectiveness of odor removal.
+Additionally, factors such as the wash temperature, the type of detergent used, and whether the item was air-dried or dried in a dryer can all influence the effectiveness of odor removal.

-For individuals struggling with persistent underarm odor in their clothing, there are several strategies to consider.
-One effective method is to pre-soak the affected garments in a mixture of water and white vinegar or baking soda before washing, as both substances are known for their deodorizing properties.
+For individuals struggling with persistent underarm odor in their clothing, several strategies are available to consider.
 Washing in hot water, when appropriate for the fabric, can also help to dissolve the oils and bacteria that contribute to odors.

 Use White Vinegar Pre-Soak (Best for Odor Removal)